 The average credit period on sales of services is 90 days from invoice issuance date.
 No interest is charged on trade receivables.
-The trade receivable balance as of 31 December 2016 mainly consists of receivables from brokers and registered entities.
+The trade receivable balance as of 31 December 2017 mainly consists of receivables from brokers and registered entities.

-In 2016 the process for recording accounts receivable was improved and management completed an updated assessment over the recoverability of aged accounts receivable.
-As a result of this assessment, the provision for trade receivables was increased by MNT 224,116 thousand (2015: MNT 142,111 thousand).
+In 2017 the process for recording accounts receivable was improved and management completed an updated assessment over the recoverability of aged accounts receivable.
+As at 31 December 2017, the impairment provision for trade receivables was increased by MNT 27,375 thousand (2016: MNT 224,116 thousand) and MNT 121,433 thousand (2016: nil) was utilized.